spatie/typescript-transformer/docs/dtos/class-property-processors.md

 ### Walking over types

-Since a type can exist of arrays, compound types, nullable types and more.
-You sometimes want to walk over these types, this can be done by including the `ProcessesClassProperties` trait into your ClassPropertyProcessor.
+Since a type can exist of arrays, compound types, nullable types, and more, you sometimes want to walk over these types.
+This can be done by including the `ProcessesClassProperties` trait into your ClassPropertyProcessor.

 This trait will add a `walk` function that takes an initial type and closure.

-Let's say you have a compound type like: `string|bool|int`, the `walk` function will run a string, bool and int type through the closure.
+Let's say you have a compound type like `string|bool|int`.
+The `walk` function will run a string, bool and int type through the closure.
 You can return whatever type you want.
-In the end the updated compound type will also be passed to the closure.
-When you return `null` the type will be removed.
+In the end, the updated compound type will also be passed to the closure.
+When you return `null`, the type will be removed.
 Let's take a look at an example where we only keep the string types and remove the others:

 ```php
 class MyClassPropertyProcessor implements ClassPropertyProcessor